jtkovacs/jtkovacs.github.io/REFS/databases.md

 - If you deleted Card's two books, you would remove _him_ as an entity from the database.
 This is a **deletion anomaly.**
 - You must add an author to add a book, and vice versa.
-- If an attribute value changes, you need to find and update every occurrence.
+- If an attribute value changes, you'd need to find and update every occurrence to maintain database accuracy---but you might not.

 "At the second normal form, [improvements] are still possible because a change to one row in a table may affect data that refers to this information from another table.
 For example, using the customer table just cited, removing a row describing a customer purchase (because of a return, perhaps) will also remove the fact that the product has a certain price.
 In the third normal form, these tables would be divided into two tables so that product pricing would be tracked separately.”